yegor256/blog/_posts/2015/oct/2015-10-16-ridley-scott-and-joseph-goebbels.md

 this weekend, and it triggered a few thoughts.
 Of course, I didn't like the movie as a piece of art.
 It is total garbage, but this is not my point.
-There is something bigger to discuss, aside from the bad acting, primitive storyline, politically correct but absolutely unrealistic casting, and tons of logical inconsistencies.
+There is something bigger to discuss, aside from the bad acting, primitive story-line, politically correct but absolutely unrealistic casting, and tons of logical inconsistencies.
 It's Hollywood; what should I expect, right?
 Not just that.
 I think the problem is bigger.